-A very short entry, for a controversial title.
+A very short entry, for a very controversial title.
 Commando Libya had a simple aim of just gunning people down as they went across the screen.
-It caused a bit of an outcry on the C64 scene in 1986 as a … Continue reading →
+It caused a bit of an outcry on the C64 scene due to the … Continue reading →

 A very short entry thanks to an anonymous contributor, who has flagged up that the Elite release of Commando should have included Level 3, which was cut from the final game.
 The final game only contained levels 1,2 and 4 … Continue reading →